kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions
-- Import the library "Pandas" (import pandas as pd),
-- Read the dataset using pd.read_csv()
 - train.head(n) helps to look at top n observation
+- len(DataFrame) returns the total number of observations
+- DataFrame.columns returns the total columns heading of the data set

 *** =hint
-- Use len(dataframe) to return the total observations in the dataframe
+- Use len(dataframe) to return the total observations
-- Use len(dataframe.columns) to return the total available columns in the dataframe
+- Use len(dataframe.columns) to return the total available columns

 *** =pre_exercise_code